-The following section describes installation of the External Heater Adapter that connects to PVA-A AA7 series indoor unit.
+The following section describes installation of the External Heater Adapter that connects to the appropriate series indoor unit.
 This products is the special wiring parts to drive an electric heater with the air conditioner.

-(1) Parts list

-- Check that the following parts are included in the package. - 1.
-External output cable..... ..
-2 in total Two types of cables with different connectors
+- 1. Parts list: Check that the following parts are included in the package. - a.
+External output cable.
+(Two types of cables with different connectors are included.)
+2 in total - b.
+Panel heater connector (White: 3)

-- are included.
-2. Panel heater connector......
-3 in total White: 3

-- 3. Relay

-- (2) Connection to the indoor unit

-- Use the cables that fit the connectors on the indoor unit control board.
+(2) Connection to the indoor unit: Use the cables that fit the connectors on the indoor unit control board.

-- 1. External output cable
+a.
+External output cable

-This cable is used to connect a relay circuit for an interlocked operation with either an electric or a panel heater.
+- This cable is used to connect a relay circuit for an interlocked operation with either an electric or a panel heater.